PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DaySkipperEU.md

 Most people use the following workflow:

 1. Undock the Switch if it is docked.
-2. Change the Switch language to Japanese.
+2. Change the Switch region to EU.
-3. Set the date to the 1st of a month with 31 days that is not March.
-4. Enter the game and go to a Pokémon center.
+3. Enter the game and go to a Pokémon center.
    1. The Isle of Armor dojo is not reliable!
-5. Connect to the internet and start a link battle.
+4. Connect to the internet and start a link battle.
-6. When someone is found, turn on airplane mode and keep it on.
+5. When someone is found, turn on airplane mode and keep it on.
-7. Mash B to clear all the messages.
+6. Mash B to clear all the messages.
-8. Confirm that the VS glitch is active by leaving and re-entering the game.
+7. Confirm that the VS glitch is active by leaving and re-entering the game.
 The screen should flash when you re-enter the game.
-9. Go into settings and date time.
+8. Go into settings, then Date and Time menu.
-10. Dock the Switch if desired.
+9. Dock the Switch if desired.
-11. Start the program.
+10. Start the program.

    > Start the script anywhere in the Date/Time menu except the time zone menu.
 It will automatically find the right place.

    > If the game is a digital copy and the Switch is not the primary, you will not be able to turn on airplane mode for longer skips that take multiple hours.
 This is because the Switch will periodically check online to see if it’s allowed to keep running the game.
 Airplane mode prevents this which causes the game to halt.